Baked Sweet Potato and Kale

-This super simple Sweet Potato & Kale Casserole can be served as a healthy main dish or side dish.
-It’s a vegan and gluten-free recipe that is hearty and so delicious!
+This simple recipe for Baked Sweet Potato and Kale can be served as a healthy main dish or side dish.
+It’s an easy recipe with just a few ingredients that is surprisingly hearty and delicious.
+Serve it as a side dish or even as a vegetarian main dish.

 Recipe Steps